mjvdw/spacetraders/packages/spacetraders-sdk/README.md

 # satisfies your auth use case.

 # Configure Bearer authorization: AgentToken
-configuration = spacetraders-sdk.Configuration(
+configuration = spacetraders.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )

 # Enter a context with an instance of the API client
-with spacetraders-sdk.ApiClient(configuration) as api_client:
+with spacetraders.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = agents_api.AgentsApi(api_client)